jdelkins/pia-tools/README.md

 configuration files.
 It’s not doing anything exotic; it generates configuration files and then standard system tools apply them.
 Nevertheless, it is for a fairly advanced use case, not something for the average consumer.
-You could break your networking potentially if you don't know what you're doing, but that's also true of any networking toolkit.
+You could potentially break your networking if you don't know what you're doing, but that's also true of any networking toolkit.

 If you use this on a remote firewall, ensure you have out-of-band access before experimenting with routing.

+## Security Model

+- The cache contains WireGuard private keys and PIA API auth material (e.g., tokens/port-forward signatures).
+Treat it as sensitive.

+- A new WireGuard keypair is generated each time the tunnel is (re-)established.

+- The tools read PIA username/password (from env / envFile) but do not persist them to disk.

+- API calls and cache updates can be performed as an unprivileged service account.

+- Root privileges are required only to write into privileged locations (`/etc/systemd/network`) and to apply link changes.

+- Intended to be automated via systemd; the included units invoke standard system tools (`networkctl`, `ip`) to activate changes.

 ## Quick Start